 Scott Farquhar is a partner with the firm.
 He grew up in Victoria and received his law degree from the University of Alberta in 1996.
 Scott was called to the British Columbia Bar in 1997.

-Scott’s practice is focused on personal injury law and estates and wills.
-He also handles committeeship matters, real estate transactions and employment/labour law matters.
+Scott’s practice is focussed on estates and wills, estate planning, personal injury law and real estate transactions.
+He also handles matters relating to incapacity/committeeship and employment/labour law.
 Scott has conducted numerous trials in the Supreme Court of British Columbia and Provincial Court of British Columbia.

-Scott is the past chair of the board of the Continuing Legal Education Society of B.C.
+Scott is a past chair of the board of the Continuing Legal Education Society of B.C.
 He is also a past president of the Victoria Bar Association.
 Scott is also a past secretary on the board of the Lower Island Soccer Association.
 As well, he is a past president of the Oak Bay Tennis Club.
 He was previously a committee member for the B.C.
 Children’s Hospital Miracle Open Golf Tournament.

-In his spare time, Scott enjoys spending time with his family and coaching baseball.
+In his spare time Scott has enjoyed coaching his children’s baseball and soccer teams.
 During his time at the University of Alberta, he played on the varsity tennis team.
 Scott continues to be an avid tennis player and he also enjoys golf and skiing.
 As well, he is a big fan of the Edmonton Oilers and Toronto Blue Jays.

 Scott is committed to helping his clients achieve the best possible outcome in an efficient, cost-effective manner.